 When a photographer (call him Joe) takes an image of a dog, he automatically receives the exclusive legal right to determine how the image will be printed, published, or distributed.

+A copyright is automatically assigned, and it’s meant to offer protection from unfair exploitation.
+The exclusive right doesn’t last forever.
+Copyrights in the United States expire after 70 years following the death of the author.
 But Joe wants to share the image on his Flickr profile.
 He doesn’t mind if others download, copy, or share his work.
 They can even use it commercially.
 But in return, he wants the credit.
 His end goal is to build a large following and reputation as a good photographer.

 Joe may publish his image, reserve all the rights, and require people to ask for his permission before using his work.
 Alternatively, he can create a license, and it’s essentially a permit to enforce his wishes.